ketchoop/generator-php-webapp/README.md

 ##Templates

 * Deployer (**optional**)
+* Composer
+* PHPCI
 * PHPCS
-* Composer
 * PHPUnit
+* gitignore

 ## Other

-* Composer check and test scripts
+* Composer check, test and deploy scripts
 * Installation of some dependencies
 * Git init of project